-Dundee promoted after eight-goal title epic
+Dundee back in Premiership after eight-goal epic

 Match ends, Queen's Park 3, Dundee 5.

-Dundee edged an astonishing eight-goal title decider against Queen's Park to clinch promotion straight back to the Scottish Premiership.
+Dundee edged an astonishing eight-goal, winner-takes-all title decider against Queen's Park to clinch promotion back to the Scottish Premiership.

-Second-half strikes from Lyall Cameron and Luke McCowan got Gary Bowyer's men over the line, but only after a scarcely-believable match in which both sides traded blows in a breathless encounter.
+Second-half strikes from Lyall Cameron and Luke McCowan got Gary Bowyer's men over the line, but only after a scarcely-believable encounter that was already 3-3 after a manic first half.

 McCowan's wonderful individual effort clinched the title at the first attempt for Dundee, while Queen's will have to go through the play-offs to secure a third straight promotion.